Personalization in retail is a powerful tool for selling and communicating to consumers. But what does it actually entail?

 Does the team have a good pedigree in the technology and the solution they are selling?

-By what order of magnitude are the results better compared to a non-personalized approach or other competitors?
-(If the results are not validated or look unbelievably high, then the most likely explanation is just simply that they are not believable).
+By what order of magnitude are the results better compared to a generic approach, or other competitors?
+(If the results are not validated, or look too high, the most likely explanation is that they are not believable).

-Here at Dressipi, we have built our entire business on Machine Learning & AI - in combination with our apparel industry expertise - from day one and believe it will have an enormous impact on retail over the coming years.
+Here at Dressipi, we have built our entire business on Machine Learning & AI, in combination with our apparel industry expertise.
+We continue to believe it will have an enormous impact on retail over the coming years.
 But for us, the name of the approach or the inner workings of the technology are distracting and unnecessary details.
 What really matters are the results and the business impact in cold hard numbers.

 3) Talking of hard numbers — test, test, test

-Once you have real business results and have made your selection then plan to test on an ongoing basis to improve performance.
-Personalization is still very nascent and there is much to learn and gain as the technology gets smarter and the data collected gets richer.
-The goal is to create superb experiences that the customers want and need and to use the insight to create unique value propositions which continually evolve.
+Once you have real business results, you can make your selection.
+The next step is to test on an ongoing basis to improve performance.
+Personalization is still fairly nascent: there is much to learn, as the technology gets smarter, and the data collected gets richer.

 4) Build genuine trust

 At the very core of personalization is trust.
-The customer is giving access to personal data and preferences (that couldn’t be captured in any other way) in return for a more delightful and effective shopping journey.
+The customer is giving access to personal data and preferences in return for a more delightful and effective shopping journey.

-In our experience, the customer has an inherent understanding of the value of the trade and can quickly recognize the difference between genuine assistance versus a misuse of customer data to push irrelevant products or encourage behavior that is beneficial to the retailer but not to the shopper.
+In our experience, the customer has an inherent understanding of the value of the trade.
+Shoppers these days can quickly recognize the difference between genuine assistance versus a misuse of customer data.
+Gartner reports that 20% of global consumers have abandoned or reduced their use of a brand over its data practices.

-Personalization, done successfully, is a golden opportunity —it has the ability to build longer-lasting and genuine connections with customers and deliver game changing profitability.
-Any organization that misses that could pay heavily both financially and reputationally.
+Personalization, done successfully, is a golden opportunity.
+It has the ability to build longer-lasting and genuine connections with customers, and deliver game changing financial results.
+Any organization that misses that could pay heavily both financially and with their reputation.

 5) Position for the future

-The smarter retailers have understood that their competitor set is changing and that collaboration could be one of the key solutions to survival.
-By forming alliances that consolidate data and give access to deeper insights, these retailers are positioning to offer hyper personalized experiences that touch the customer when in store, online and when using their products at home - as well as changing the way they optimize product inventory, communications and operations.
+The smarter retailers have understood that their competitor set is changing, and that collaboration could be one solution to survival.
+By forming alliances that consolidate data and give access to deeper insights, these retailers are positioning to offer hyper personalized experiences.
+They are also changing the way they optimize product inventory, communications and operations.

-At Dressipi we understand the significant value of these partnerships, and it’s evident that collaboration across retailers presents a fantastic opportunity for growth and long term competitive advantages.
+At Dressipi we understand the significant value of these partnerships.
+It’s evident that collaboration across retailers presents a fantastic opportunity for growth and long term competitive advantages.
+They can only benefit the development of AI for personalization in retail.

 You might also be interested in this article…